-Hopefully we may be able to resume field meetings and events sometime in the coming months, but only when Government guidance that is specific to England, Ireland, Scotland and Wales allows.
-Until restrictions are lifted, all planned events remain provisional, so you must check the latest details of any advertised meeting online or by contacting the meeting leader.
+We hope to resume field meetings and indoor events in the coming months, subject to Government guidance specific to England, Scotland, Wales, Northern Ireland and the Republic of Ireland.
+You must check the latest details of any advertised meeting online or by contacting the meeting leader.
 Do not assume that a meeting can go ahead without checking.
-BSBI Trustees continue to closely monitor the situation and will issue advice on changes as promptly as possible.
-The Board of Trustees next meets on 16th March and will review BSBI guidance then.
+Arrangements for meetings outdoors and indoors may vary; indoor meetings may have to be replaced by electronic meetings.
+Guidance documents for both participants and for leaders of field meetings have been revised to take account of ongoing Covid-19 prevention measures, and all guidance must be followed at all times.
 In the meantime, if you choose to go out you must follow all current Government guidance for the locality, including social distancing and other Covid-19 prevention measures, as well as more general safe practices if fieldwork is permitted.
+BSBI Trustees continue to closely monitor the situation and reserve the right to change advice at short notice if necessary.
 If you have any questions, please feel free to get in touch with our Hon Gen Sec Steve Gater.

 On this page you can find out more about the national field meetings and indoor botanical events scheduled for 2021 across Britain & Ireland.
 Use the facilities below to search by month, by county or by country, and to find the kind of meeting or event that's right for you.
 Click on any entry in the list to expand the box and find out more.
 There's a searchable link (icon bottom left of each box) for each event that you can send to friends and colleagues or share on social media.

 Taraxacum zoom workshop for Beginners/Intermediates 25th April 2021training